AndyObtiva/glimmer-cw-video/README.md

 ## Change Log

+- 0.1.3: Fixed an issue with hooking widget observers via symbol instead of a string
 - 0.1.2: Upgraded to the glimmer-dsl-swt 0.4.1, glimmer-dsl-xml 0.1.0, and glimmer-dsl-css 0.1.0
 - 0.1.1: Upgraded to Glimmer 0.8.0 with a relaxed version requirement
 - 0.1.0: Initial version